ezpaarse-project/readlabs/README.md

 #### Prerequisites

-The tools you need to let ezunpaywall run are :
+The tools you need to let readlabs run are :
 * docker
 * npm